 One late summer day, I headed to Alviso Marina County Park for my usual walk on the trails around the tall grasses of the saltwater marshes.
 The day was sunny and breezy without a cloud in the sky.
 The onshore breeze kept me cool and put me in the mood to explore beyond my comfort zone of the marshes and into the unknown territory (for me) of the salt ponds.

-The Saltwater Marsh Area
+The Saltwater Marsh

 As I left the saltwater marsh area, I found myself on a dusty, gravel trail that stretched into what looked like miles ahead of trail fading into the horizon.
 Before long my nose picked up a mildly unpleasant, unidentifiable odor as I approached a barren wasteland of brown and red-tinged salt ponds edged by dry scrub brush.
 I felt as if I had stepped into another world.

-Mesmerized by the patchwork landscape of mud, dry grasses, and odd-colored water, I kept going.
+Captivated by the patchwork landscape of mud, dry grasses, and odd-colored water, I kept going.
 I dodged puffs of sea foam as it floated across my path carried by the stiff Bay breeze.
 Was that a snake I saw moving in the grass?
 I hoped not.

 The Salt Ponds